AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

   3. It has been a hard work to combine all different CSV due to different encodings and column's names.
   4. Once I have all data combined, I will analyze all different files to try to make some prediction at the end using the total file.
-  5. The link in github for a more detailed and technical explanation is available:[BarcelonaAccidents](https://github.com/AlexChicote/BarcelonaAccidents).
+  5. The link in github for a more detailed and technical explanation is available here:[BarcelonaAccidents](https://github.com/AlexChicote/BarcelonaAccidents).
 I will keep on updating them as I move forward.

 ## Non-technical description of BarcelonaAccidents.